 To find out which smart thermostat truly is the smartest, we bought the latest and greatest products in this category and subjected them to a rigorous set of head-to-head tests to crown our award winners.
 These tests were divided up among four weighted rating metrics — Ease of Use, Install & Support, Remote Access, and Accuracy — each weighted proportionally to its importance.
 The following sections detail how the Nest Thermostat E stacked up against the rest of the pack and how it performed overall.

 Ease of Use

 Accounting for a whopping 40% of the total score, our Ease of Use metric is by far the most important when it came to evaluating these products.
 We ranked and compared each thermostat on how easy it was to configure the initial settings and the time and date, set a schedule, adjust the advanced settings, and adjust or hold the current temperature, as well as the clarity and visibility of the information displayed on the screen.
 The Nest Thermostat E did relatively well, earning a 6 out of 10 for its performance.
-The chart below shows how this compares to the rest of the models in the group.

 It's super simple to set up the thermostat once it is mounted on the wall, with a helpful series of prompts to guide you through the process.
 You can set the initial time and date when completing the setup prompts, or they will adjust automatically when the thermostat is connected to Wi-Fi.
 Setting a schedule is identical to the Nest Learning Thermostat — a process that can be a bit annoying with the rotating dial as the only interface method.
 However, you do have a very fine level of control, able to set the temperature of your home in 15-minute increments.
 We did find the lack of a back button to be another slight annoyance, but you can also set the schedule from the mobile app if you are frustrated by using the outer ring.